 Another valuable feature of such a matrix would result from ensuring that it told a developmental "story".
 This feature is to some extent present in the ICC matrix in that the "lower" optical levels reflect the earlier phases in an evolutionary process, whilst the "higher" levels reflect the relatively recent phases of civilization.
 But it is possible that a more interesting developmental story (or stories) could be embedded in the structure of the matrix.
 This would be especially valuable if it highlighted the stages at which different functions emerged in society (e.g. social organization, mutual care, shelter, artefact construction, etc).
 As argued in an earlier paper, 14 this implies a dynamic emphasis on processes in contrast to the conventional static emphasis in classification schemes on states and objects.
 A number of authors are now arguing against the insidious effects of static (Euclidean, Newtonian, Cartesian) descriptions of reality as favoured by the "Western" mode of thought.
-15 16 17 It can certainly be argued that this emphasis undermines a dynamic approach to development.
-18
+15 16 17 It can certainly be argued that this emphasis undermines a dynamic approach to development.18

 Clearly the above features would emphasize the "interweaving" of the cells of the matrix.
 This approach is to be contrasted with the practice adopted in the design of many thesauri.
 So little attention is devoted to the relationship between major classes that it is easy to get the impression that any such relationship is totally arbitrary - isolated subject clusters ("science", "religion", "art", "commerce", etc) denoted by digits from 1 to 9, etc. The "lumping" of major classes together in this way does not appear to have changed significantly throughout the history of classification schemes from 1200 BC to the recent initiatives of the intergovernmental community.
-19 It is not difficult to argue that it is this arbitrariness which deprives the pattern of classes of any
+It is not difficult to argue that it is this arbitrariness which deprives the pattern of classes of any

-Dahlberg.
+&lt;sup>11 Dahlberg.
 ICC - Information coding classification; principles, structure and application possibilities.
-Stored in machine readable form (for up to 6 digits), but at the time of

 Stored in machine readable form (for up to 6 digits), but at the time of writing (November 1983) not available in printed form.
-Jean Aitchison (Comp.)
-Unesco Thesaurus; a structured list of

-13 Jean Aitchison (Comp.)
+&lt;sup>13 Jean Aitchison (Comp.)
 Unesco Thesaurus; a structured list of descriptors for indexing and retrieving literature in the fields of education, science, social science, culture and communication.
-Paris, UNESCO, 1977.
-2 vols.
+Paris, UNESCO, 1977, 2 vols.

-14 Judge.
+&lt;sup>14 Judge.
 Anti-developmental biases in thesaurus design.

-15 David Bohm.
+&lt;sup>15 David Bohm.
 Wholeness and the implicate Order.
 London, Routledge and Kegan Paul, 1980.

-16 Fritjof Capra.
+Fritjof Capra.
 Turning Point.
 New York, Simon and Schusier, 1982.
+Magoroh Maruyama.
+Mindscapes, social patterns and future

-17 Magoroh Maruyama.
+&lt;sup>17 Magoroh Maruyama.
 Mindscapes, social patterns and future development of scientific theory types.
 Cybernetica, 23, 1980, 1, pp 5-25 (see also earlier papers in the same journal).

-18 Judge.
+&lt;sup>8 Judge.
 Anti-developmental biases in thesaurus design.

-E I Samurin.
+&lt;sup>19 E I Samurin.
 Geschichte der bibliothekarisch-bibliographischen Klassifikation.
 München, Verlag Dokumentation (now Saur Verlag), 1977.